turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 }
 ```

-Let's add it to our app.
-Replace everything in
+Let's add the new component to our App component.
+Replace everything inside the App div

 ```
 <div className="App">
   ...
 </div>
 ```

-with
+with the `ActionButton` component

 ```
 <ActionButton />
 ```

+Head back to your browser.
 Great we have our button!

-If you haven't already, download the React Dev Tools extension.
 Open up the console, click on the React tab, Expand the `<App>` component and you'll see we have our `<ActionButton />` component.
 Take a minute to dig in and see what comes up in our sidebar.

 ```
 Props